 Unlike its neighboring states of Washington and California, Oregon is not a “community property” state.
 Rather, in Oregon, the allocation of property must be “equitable,” which means that the property division must be fair to both parties, considering all of the facts and circumstances of each case.
 There are statutes and decisions from the Oregon Supreme Court and Oregon Court of Appeals that provide guidance on what the outcome of a contested property division may be.

 Under current Oregon law, there are two kinds, or categories, of property: (1) marital property, which includes all property of any kind in which either party has any interest, regardless of when it was acquired, and (2) marital assets, which consist solely of property acquired during the marriage.
 The category of marital assets includes increases in the value of premarital property.

-Except for gifts and inheritances received by a party during the marriage, there is a legal presumption that both parties equally contribute to marital assets (property acquired during the marriage).
-Absent other circumstances, marital assets should be equally divided.
+There is a legal presumption that both parties equally contribute to marital assets (property acquired during the marriage), and that, absent other circumstances, marital assets should be equally divided except for property that a spouse received as a gift or inheritance during the marriage.
 Either party may contend, however, that some or all marital assets should not be equally divided.
-This usually happens when one or more of the following facts is present: (1) one party owned property before the marriage, which still exists, or is easily traceable to a current marital asset, and the party seeks a “credit” for all or part of the value of that property; and (2) there is strong evidence that one party did not make any substantial financial or non-economic contribution to the asset at issue.
+This usually happens when one or more of the following facts is present: (1) one party owned property before the marriage, which still exists, or is easily traceable to a current marital asset, and the party seeks a “credit” for all or part of the value of that property; or (2) there is strong evidence that one party did not make any substantial financial or non-economic contribution to the asset at issue.
 Other property disputes may arise when there is a disagreement about the value of real property, a business, or personal property, or a disagreement as to the allocation of debt.

 Copyright © by Peter Bunch.
 All rights reserved.
 No part of this website may be reproduced in any form without written permission.